 This is part 2 of 3 of the August Craft in Style Subscription Box tutorials.
 Part 1: How to Make a Triangle Himmeli Sculpture can be found here.
 Part 3: How to Make a Himmeli Hanging Air Planter can be found here.
+And you can find out How to Care for Air Plants here.
 Craft in Style Subscription Box is available here.

 Himmeli is such a gorgeous, minimal, and unique decor item, you have to make it!
 If you haven’t heard of himmeli before, it’s a series of tiny copper and brass pipes made into cool geometric sculptures.
 Here’s where you can see an array of different himmeli designs and tutorials.